The award-winning Vitality Bath Half Marathon returned to the streets of Bath today, Sunday 12th March, with a record number […]

 Entertainment around the course

-In addition to the ever-popular Samba Sulis steel band in Queen Square, our ‘Battle of the Bands’ competition is returning this year with local bands playing at nine locations around the course.
+In addition to the ever-popular Samba Sulis steel band in Queen Square, our ‘Battle of the Bands’ competition returned this year with local bands playing at nine locations around the course.

-BBC Radio Bristol’s presenter will be announcing at the start and finish, with our own athletics commentator.
+BBC Radio Bristol’s presenter announced at the start and finish, with our own athletics commentator.

-Many of our 120 race charities also organise cheering points around the course to support runners.
+Most of our 130 race charities also organise cheering points around the course to support runners.